+7 (707) 051 22 20

 Structured approach and visual schedule

-PECS and Alternative Communication
+PECS and alternative communication

-Speech initiation for a non-verbal autistic child
+Speech initiation in a non-speaking autistic child

-Speech initiation for a non-verbal autistic child is our main focus.
-We start with sensory integration: if a child doesn't feel their body, they won't feel their tongue either.
+Speech initiation for non-verbal autistic children is our main focus.
+We start with sensory integration: if a child does not feel their body, they will not feel the language either.
 We use facial massage, vibration games, and imitation of animal sounds.
-Then we introduce simple syllables: "ma," "pa," "ba"—through play.
-One of our methods is the "sound bridge": we take the child's favorite sound (e.g., "ooo") and link it to an action (swinging on a swing).
+Then we introduce simple syllables: "ma," "pa," "ba" — through play.
+One of our methods is the "sound bridge": we take a child's favorite sound (e.g., "ooo") and link it to an action (swinging on a swing).
 After 2-3 weeks, the child begins to use "ooo" as a request to be swung.
-This is the first step towards conscious speech.
-Timelines are always individual: from 3 months to a year, but progress is visible from the first weeks.
+This is the first step toward conscious speech.
+Timelines are always individual: from 3 months to a year, but progress is visible within the first few weeks.

-StageGoalWhat we do
+StageTaskWhat we do

 Establishing contact